Battle of Siffin

-The Battle of Siffin (مَعْرَكَة صِفِّينَ) was fought in 657 CE (37 AH) between the Iraqi Arab forces of the fourth Rashidun caliph Ali ibn Abi Talib and the Syrian Arab forces of the rebelling long-time governor of the Levant, Mu'awiya ibn Abi Sufyan.
+The Battle of Siffin (معركة صفّين) was fought in 657 CE (37 AH) between the forces of Ali and Mu'awiya.
 The battle is named after its location Siffin on the banks of the Euphrates river.
-The fighting stopped after the Syrians called for arbitration when Ali's forces had gained the upper hand, to which Ali reluctantly agreed under pressure from some of his troops.
-The arbitration process ended inconclusively in 658 though it strengthened the Syrians' support for Mu'awiya and his political position while weakening the authority of Ali and causing dissension among the Iraqis.
-The battle was part of the First Fitna and is considered a major step towards the establishment of the Umayyad Caliphate.
+The fighting stopped after Mu'awiya's Syrian army called for arbitration when Ali's Iraqi army started to gain the upper hand, to which Ali reluctantly agreed under pressure from some of his troops.

+The arbitration alienated part of Ali's army, known as the Kharijites.
+The battle ended inconclusively, though it strengthened the Syrians' support for Mu'awiya and his political position while weakening the authority of Ali and causing dissension among the Iraqis.
+The battle was part of the First Fitna and is considered a major step towards the establishment of the dynastic Umayyad Caliphate.

 Location

 The battlefield was located in Siffin, a ruined Byzantine-era village at the right bank of the Euphrates in the vicinity of Raqqa in present-day Syria.
-It has been identified with the modern village of Abu Hureyra in Raqqa Governorate.
+It has been identified with the village of Tell Abu Hureyra in Raqqa Governorate.

 Background

 Opposition to Uthman

-Ali frequently accused the third Rashidun caliph Uthman of deviating from the Quran and the Sunna, and was joined in his criticism by many senior companions of the Islamic prophet Muhammad, including Talha and Zubayr.
-Uthman was also widely accused of nepotism, corruption, and injustice, and Ali is known to have protested his conduct, including his lavish gifts for his kinsmen, the Umayyads.
+Ali frequently accused the third Rashidun caliph Uthman of deviating from the Quran and the Sunnah, and was joined in his criticism by many senior companions of the Islamic prophet Muhammad, including Talha and Zubayr.
+Uthman was also widely accused of nepotism, corruption, and injustice, and Ali is known to have protested his conduct, including his lavish gifts for his Umayyad kinsmen.
 Ali also protected outspoken companions, such as Abu Dharr al-Ghifari and Ammar ibn Yasir, from Uthman.
 Ali appears in early sources as a restraining influence on Uthman without directly opposing him.
 Some supporters of Ali were also part of the opposition to Uthman, joined in their efforts by Talha and Zubayr, as well as Aisha, a widow of Muhammad.
 Aisha was critical of Uthman for religious innovations and nepotism, while also objecting his reduction of her pension.
 Among the supporters of Ali were Malik al-Ashtar and other religiously-learned qurra (lit.
 'Quran readers').
 These wanted to see Ali as the next caliph, though there is no evidence that he communicated or coordinated with them.
 Ali is also said to have rejected the requests to lead the rebels, although he might have sympathized with their grievances, and was thus considered a natural focus for the opposition, at least morally.
-It is also likely that some companions supported the protests with the hope of either deposing Uthman, or changing his policies, thus underestimating the severity of the opposition to Uthman.
+It is also likely that some companions supported the protests with the hope of either deposing Uthman, or changing his policies, thus underestimating the severity of the opposition to the caliph.